Rise to Success: Career Highlights of LaMelo Ball

 On July 6, 2023, LaMelo Ball signed a contract extension with the Hornets.

-November 5, 2023: Triple-Double Against Mavericks
+November 5, 2023: Triple-double vs. Dallas Mavericks

 On November 5, 2023, LaMelo Ball recorded a triple-double with 30 points, 13 assists, and 10 rebounds in a 124–118 loss to the Dallas Mavericks.

 On October 23, 2024, in the Hornets' season-opening game, LaMelo Ball put up 34 points, eight rebounds, and 11 assists in a 110–105 win over the Houston Rockets.
-LaMelo also became the first player in Hornets franchise history to drop at least 30 points and 10 assists in a season-opening game.
+Ball also became the first player in Hornets franchise history to drop at least 30 points and 10 assists in a season-opening game.

-October 26, 2025: Triple-Double Against the Wizards
+October 26, 2025: Triple-double against the Washington Wizards